konstmish/prodigy/README.md

 [![Downloads](https://static.pepy.tech/badge/prodigyopt)](https://pepy.tech/project/prodigyopt) [![Downloads](https://static.pepy.tech/badge/prodigyopt/month)](https://pepy.tech/project/prodigyopt)

 This is the official repository used to run the experiments in the paper that proposed the Prodigy optimizer.
 The optimizer is implemented in PyTorch.
-There is also a JAX version of [Prodigy in Optax](https://optax.readthedocs.io/en/latest/api/contrib.html#prodigy).
+There is also a JAX version of [Prodigy in Optax](https://optax.readthedocs.io/en/latest/api/contrib.html#prodigy), which currently does not have the `slice_p` argument.

 **Prodigy: An Expeditiously Adaptive Parameter-Free Learner**
 *K. Mishchenko, A. Defazio*